a5huynh/a5huynh.github.com/_posts/2015/2015-08-04-we-choose-to-go-to-the-moon.md

 [lamented the youth][problemmatic-youth] stating that there seems to be a disconnect between what they believe is worthwhile and what is not.
 Others point to our generation as largely [mission driven][kpcb-trends] and moreso than previous ones.
-As part of the lamented youth, all I can say is that time will tell.
+Personal observations suggest a mixture of both and as part of the lamented youth, all I can say is that time will tell.

 After Kennedy's speech in 1962, it wasn't until 1969 that the United States landed the first humans on the moon, ending the Space Race and creating the